Benjent/albums-to-buy/README.md

 * Skeletonwitch - Serpents Unleashed
 * Sodom - Agent Orange
 * Tempel - On The Steps Of The Temple
-* Tempel - The Moon Lit Our Path
 * Tool - Fear Inoculum
 * Turbid North - Eyes Alive
 * Voivod - Target Earth